Changes to The Definitive Map and Statement

 The Definitive Map and Statement of Public Rights of Way can be altered if it meets certain legal tests.

-As the county council, we are responsible for maintaining an accurate record of all Public Rights of Way in Oxfordshire.
+We are responsible for maintaining an accurate record of all Public Rights of Way in Oxfordshire.
 Anyone who has evidence that the Definitive Map and/or Statement is incorrect or incomplete may apply for it to be legally changed using a Definitive Map Modification Order (DMMO).

 Reasons for wanting to change the Definitive Map and Statement might be that you have evidence that: